ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

     ```
     {: codeblock}

-### Upgrading the auto-negotiation policy by using the API
+### Upgrading the auto-negotiation policy with the API
 {: #upgrade-vpn-old-auto-procedure-ui-api}
 {: api}